Aliases for NTRK1 Gene

 External Ids for NTRK1 Gene

 This gene encodes a member of the neurotrophic tyrosine kinase receptor (NTKR) family.
 This kinase is a membrane-bound receptor that, upon neurotrophin binding, phosphorylates itself and members of the MAPK pathway.
 The presence of this kinase leads to cell differentiation and may play a role in specifying sensory neuron subtypes.
-Mutations in this gene have been associated with congenital insensitivity to pain, anhidrosis, self-mutilating behavior, mental retardation and cancer.
+Mutations in this gene have been associated with congenital insensitivity to pain, anhidrosis, self-mutilating behavior, cognitive disability and cancer.
 Alternate transcriptional splice variants of this gene have been found, but only three have been characterized to date. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NTRK1 Gene

-UniProtKB/Swiss-Prot for NTRK1 Gene
+UniProtKB/Swiss-Prot Summary for NTRK1 Gene